The Right Suit Colors For Your Wardrobe

 Rule #1 – Always pair your suits & your hair

 This is the number one rule for a reason.
 This rule yields great results.
 But interpreting this rule is the trick.
 It DOES NOT mean that if you have brown hair you must wear only brown suits.
 Instead, focus on matching your hair’s shade to your suit’s shade.
 If you’ve got dark hair, dark suit colors naturally frame your face and will look better on you than someone with light hair.
-If you’ve got dark brown hair, a dark brown suit will work for you, but so will a dark gray suit or a dark blue suit.
+It also doesn’t mean you can’t wear lighter shades – only that darker ones will look better on you in comparison.
+So if you’ve got dark brown hair, a dark brown suit will work best for you, but so will a dark gray suit or a dark blue suit.
 The key word is dark.

 Rule #2 – Go in order